The Art of Filing: Managing Your Documents… and Your Time

 If, for example, you’re working in a large organization, you could very likely be working from a shared drive.

 And if that’s the case, then you’ll be happy to know that the directory structure will already be set up for you.
+But it’s always a good idea to use some document management service.

 But if you’re working for a small company or team and you are just building your directory structure, then it would be wise to sit together with the people who will be working with these documents so you can come up with a structure together.